Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 The volume can be set with the :ref:`volume <audio-command-volume>` command.

-You can go forward and backward in the current track using the :ref:`seek <audio-command-seek>` command.
+You can go forward and backwards in the current track using the :ref:`seek <audio-command-seek>` command.

 .. tip:: Examples: